European and Cayman Islands Disclosures

 Privacy Policy

 At HPS, we are committed to protecting and respecting your privacy.
-This policy explains how we collect and use any personal information (i.e., any information that relates to you and that identifies or can be used to identify you) that you share with us, including how we collect, process, protect and share your personal information.
+This policy explains how we collect and use any personal information (i.e., any information that relates to you and that identifies or can be used to identify you) about you that you share with us or that we obtain from other sources, including how we collect, process, protect and share your personal information.

 You do not need to take any action as a result of this privacy policy, but you may have certain rights as described below.

-When you provide us with your personal information, HPS Investment Partners, LLC, HPS Investment Partners (UK) LLP and HPS Investment Partners (HK), Limited and, in each case, their affiliated companies and the investment funds and accounts advised by them and their affiliates (together, “HPS”, “we”, “us” and “our”) act as “data controllers” as such term is defined in Regulation (EU) 2016/679 (the General Data Protection Regulation) or the Data Protection Law, 2017 of the Cayman Islands, as applicable.
+When you provide us with your personal information, HPS Investment Partners, LLC, HPS Advisors, LLC, HPS Securities, LLC, HPS Investment Partners (UK) LLP, HPS Investment Partners CLO (UK) LLP, Segovia Loan Advisors (UK) LLP, HPS Investment Partners Lux S.à r.l., HPS Investment Partners (HK), Limited, HPS Investment Partners (SG) Pte.
+Ltd. and HPS Investment Partners (AUS) Pty Ltd. and, in each case, their affiliated companies and the investment funds and accounts advised by them and their affiliates (together, “HPS”, “we”, “us” and “our”) act as “controllers” as such term is defined in Regulation (EU) 2016/679 (the General Data Protection Regulation), the General Data Protection Regulation as it forms part of the laws of United Kingdom by virtue of the European Union (Withdrawal) Act 2018 or the Data Protection Law, 2017 of the Cayman Islands, as applicable.
 In simple terms, this means that we: (i) “control” the personal information that you provide, including making sure that it is kept secure; and (ii) make certain decisions on how to use and protect such personal information, but only to the extent that we have informed you about the use or are otherwise permitted by law.

 Please note that this privacy policy pertains to information that may be collected in connection with your use of this Website and in certain other limited circumstance as described herein.
 Personal information HPS may collect from investors in funds and accounts sponsored or managed by HPS will be addressed in separate notices to the extent required by law.